phesketh-igtp/RutiSeq-nf/README.md

 sample1_XXX-AAA,2-XXX-AAA_LX,/path/to/R1.fastq.gz,/path/to/R2.fastq.gz
 ```

+**name** : Name of the sample.
+Retaining the original name of your sample in the file is for your own records and will not be used in the pipeline untill the very end for the results tables.

-The alias MUST have the following structure - **[SampleID]_[LibraryID]**.
+**alias** : The alias MUST have the following structure - **[SampleID]_[LibraryID]**.
 The sampleID can be have information separated by hyphens ( - ), BUT the undescore ( \_ ) must be reserve by distinguishing between the SampleID and the LibraryID.
-This is to satisfy a data naming convention requires by MTBseq, which requires reads are name: **\[SampleID]\_[LibID]\_[\*]_[Direction].f(ast)q.gz**.

-If you sampleID's happen to follow this structure, you can just have the same value in **name** and **alias**.

-Retaining the original name of your sample in the file is for your own records and wont be used in the pipeline.

-The complete path of the sample sheet use used for the following flag <code>--samplesheet /path/to/samples.csv</code>.
-It is recommended that you keep a dated record of all the samples ran.

-If a sample in your sample sheet is duplicated, or that SampleID already exists in the database, then that sample will no be analyzed, and an alert will be produced informing you of this.
+This is to satisfy a data naming convention required by MTBseq, which requires reads are name: **[SampleID]\_[LibID]\_[\*]_[Direction].fastq.gz**.
+If the sampleID's happen to follow this structure, you can duplicate same value in **name** and **alias**.
+If a alias in your sample sheet is duplicated, or that alias already exists in the database, then that sample will no be analyzed, and an alert will be produced informing you of this.
+Ensure that each alias is unique within the entire database.

+**forward_path/reverse_path** : full path of reads available to the system for accessing the reads.
+Reads must be gzipped and with the full suffix of <code>fastq.gz</code>, not <code>fq.gz</code>.

+**type** : denotes wether reads correspond to a sample *or* control.
+An error will be produced if a sample is not declared as a *sample* or *control*.

 **<u>Metadata [optional]:</u>** Metadata, if provided, is only utilized at the summary step when the nexus files are generated for visualising the median-joining networks.
 If the following metadata is provided with the correct headers, then the nexus files will also contain relevant metadata.
 'detection_date' is the estimated date for the onset of infection, or diagnosis. 'location' can be anything you want, the district of the patient, the hospital that performed the diagnosis, country of sample origin.